hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 ```
 This takes about 100 ms without the index on `time_created` and about 40 ms with it.

-I will not show examples with clustering or partitioning keys now, because we would need to generate a lot more data to see
+I will not show examples with clustering or partitioning keys here.
+We would need to generate a lot more data to see their benefits.
-the benefits.
 I'll try to create such examples in the [accompanying repository](https://github.com/hrubanj/database-playground) later.

 ### Hinting
 Hinting is a way to tell the query planner how to execute the query.
-You can do it either explicitly (e.g. via pg_hint_plan in Postgres), or by tweaking the query, so that the planner selects
-the optimal plan.
+You can do it either explicitly (e.g. via pg_hint_plan in Postgres), or by tweaking the query, so that the planner selects the optimal plan.
 I try to stay away from the first option.
-Unless the distribution of data is very stable, you can shoot yourself in
-the foot.
-Explicit hinting interferes with query planner and lock you into a suboptimal execution plan, even if the planner could find a better one.
+Unless the distribution of data is very stable, you can shoot yourself in the foot.
+Explicit hinting interferes with query planner.
+It can lock you into a suboptimal execution plan, even if the planner could find a better one.
-Normally, Postgres' cost-based  optimizer estimates costs of different possible plans and selects the cheapest, but if you use hints, you restrict its freedom of choice.
+Normally, Postgres' cost-based  optimizer estimates costs of different possible plans and selects the cheapest.
+If you use hints, you restrict its freedom of choice.
-There are certainly situations when plan hinting is the best strategy, but, from my experience, they are rare.
+There are situations when plan hinting is the best strategy, but, from my experience, they are rare.
 If you are not sure whether to use explicit plan hinting, don't.

 Sometimes, you might boost query performance by tweaks that make no apparent sense.
-Let's see how I made a query almost two hundred times slower
-by removing an unnecessary join.
+Let's see how I made a query almost two hundred times slower by removing an unnecessary join.
 (Unfortunately, I was not able to reproduce this with toy data, so I will use a real example).

-The query extracts the first content block of articles published on the website, and it looked like this:
+The query extracts the first content block of articles published on the website:
 ```sql
 select e2.id,
        mac.field_module_text,